Estimated reading time: 9 minutes

 - insulin resistance and metabolic syndrome

 Nobody doubts that these symptoms may be present in men with hypogonadism due to pituitary or testicular disease.
-However, whether the same symptoms may occur with low testosterone levels for no apparent reason other than age has frequently been a matter of debate.
+However, whether the same symptoms may occur with low testosterone levels associated with age has frequently been a matter of debate.

-The final question remaining, however, is whether testosterone replacement therapy will improve these symptoms.
+Another question is whether testosterone replacement therapy in men with age-related hypogonadism will improve these symptoms.
 If so, when and how should testosterone be administered?

 Testosterone Replacement Therapy for Age-Related Hypogonadism

-The US Food and Drug Administration (FDA) reached the same conclusion in 2015 and directed manufacturers of testosterone products to state in their labels that these products are approved only for men with low testosterone due to known causes (12).
+However, in 2015 The US Food and Drug Administration (FDA) directed manufacturers of testosterone products to state in their labels that these products are approved only for men with low testosterone due to known causes (11).

-- Testosterone replacement therapy may be recommended in the presence of clinical symptoms (decreased libido, low energy, depressive mood, osteoporosis or anemia) if low serum testosterone concentration has been documented on more than one occasion.
+Nonetheless, most experts today believe that testosterone replacement therapy may be recommended in the presence of clinical symptoms (decreased libido, low energy, depressive mood, osteoporosis or anemia) if low serum testosterone concentration has been documented on more than one occasion (12).

 The Potential Risks of Testosterone Replacement Therapy